LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 **2.2 Sell Unnecessary Items**

 ### 4.How to get various enhancement materials?
+Everone knows to clear all quests & dungeons everyday.
+Why do some people have more upgrade stones/enhancement scrolls/防爆石/...?</br>
+**--> Efficient Field Hunting & Trading** </br>

 ### 5.How to use red diamonds?

 ### 6.How to use trade system?